 Mariánske Lázně is the Czech Republic's second biggest spa town.
-It has 40 healing springs effective in the treatment of diseases of the kidneys and urinary tract, the respiratory tract, nervous disorders and diseases of the motor organs.
+It has 40 healing springs effective in the treatment of diseases of the kidneys and urinary tract, the respiratory tract, disorders of nervous and movement systems.
 It is a lovely resort located in a valley surrounded by forests.
 Mariánské Lázně has numerous l9th century buildings, large parks, well-marked paths to the nearby forests and lakes, and perhaps the best 18-hole golf course in the country.

-Web: www.marianskelazne.cz/en/
+web: www.marianskelazne.cz/en/